teambvd/UnRAID-Performance-Compendium/containers/nextcloud.md

   apk add -X http://dl-cdn.alpinelinux.org/alpine/edge/testing dlib
   ```

+#### Preview generation related

-* **Set preview generation limits** - highly customizable; the more options you add here, the more preview types you'll generate, though this is at the cost of more storage for preview.
+Highly customizable; the more options you add here, the more preview types you'll generate, though this is at the cost of more storage for preview.
 One should note, whether and to what degree this helps page load performance will be highly dependent upon the storage which contains these preview files, and as such, recommend they're kept on low latency / high performance data storage.

-Below pre-gen's thumbnails, but not the 'clicked' images (when you open the image, this preview is generated on demand), and limits the on demand generated size to 2048x2048:
+* Below pre-gen's thumbnails, but not the 'clicked' images (when you open the image, this preview is generated on demand), and limits the on demand generated size to 2048x2048
     * From the cli, configure the pre-generator
       ```bash
       s6-setuidgid abc php8 -f /config/www/nextcloud/occ config:app:set --value="32 64 1024"  previewgenerator squareSizes